polekar-ankit/ImagePicker/README.md

 # ImagePicker
 [![](https://jitpack.io/v/polekar-ankit/ImagePicker.svg)](https://jitpack.io/#polekar-ankit/ImagePicker).

+## now we are migrating our library to kotlin.
 Easy to use and configurable library to Pick an image from the Gallery or Capture image using Camera.

 It contains source code, help and one sample app to test the functionality.
 To simplify the image pick/capture option we have created ImagePicker library.
 I hope it will be useful to all.

 Features:
-* Pick Gallary Image
+* Pick Gallery Image
 * Capture Camera Image
-* Retrive Image Result as File Path as String or Uri object and Bitmap too.
+* Retrieve Image Result as File Path as String or Uri object and Bitmap too.
 * Handle Runtime Permission for Camera and Storage

 ### Installation